gavinlyonsrepo/displaylib_16bit_PICO/extra/doc/st7789/README.md

 *USER OPTION 1 GPIO*

 The 5 GPIO pins used, the clock and data lines must be the clock and data lines of spi interface chosen in option 0 if using hardware SPI.
+If no reset pin on display or hat, pass -1 as argument to disable reset pin.

 *USER OPTION 2 Screen size  + Offsets*